scala/scala/06-basic-declarations-and-definitions.md

 - The variance position of the lower bound of a type declaration or type parameter is the opposite of the variance position of the type declaration or parameter.
 - The type of a mutable variable is always in invariant position.
+- The right-hand side of a type alias is always in invariant position.
 - The prefix $S$ of a type selection `$S$#$T$` is always in invariant position.
 - For a type argument $T$ of a type `$S$[$\ldots T \ldots$ ]`: If the corresponding type parameter is invariant, then $T$ is in